 The ACCME has not set a minimum dollar amount for relationships to be significant.
 Inherent in any amount is the incentive to maintain or increase the value of the relationship.

 With respect to personal financial relationships, contracted research includes research funding where the institution gets the grant and manages the funds and the person is the principal or named investigator on the grant.

 Conflict of Interest: Circumstances create a conflict of interest when an individual has an opportunity to affect CME content about products or services of a commercial interest with which he/she has a financial relationship.

 The ACCME considers financial relationships to create actual conflicts of interest in CME when individuals have both a financial relationship with a commercial interest and the opportunity to affect the content of CME about the products or services of that commercial interest.
 The ACCME considers “content of CME about the products or services of that commercial interest” to include content about specific agents/devices, but not necessarily about the class of agents/devices, and not necessarily content about the whole disease class in which those agents/devices are used.

 With respect to financial relationships with commercial interests, when a person divests themselves of a relationship it is immediately not relevant to conflicts of interest but it must be disclosed to the learners for 12 months.

-The ACCME defines financial relationships and conflict of interests in the following way.
 These definitions are relevant to Standard for Commercial Support 2: Identifying and Resolving Conflicts of Interest.
 The financial relationships of employees or owners of commercial interests are considered issues of independence, and are conflicts of interest that cannot be resolved under Standard 2.
 Please see information here regarding Standard 1: independence, and the circumstances surrounding employees/owners of commercial interests in accredited CME.